 Increase in membership, as in the past, has been the principal object which we have sought to attain, but we have neglected to provide an interest in the Organization for the new members.
-The average age of our membership has been increasing so rapidly that if we are to endure our efforts must be directed toward bringing in the grandson and the great-grandson, and then, after securing him as a member, we must give that member an interest in the Order and something to do in its behalf.
-We recommend the Organization of the Grandsons Clubs within the Camps, direction and control of the same to be retained by the Camp and the assigning to the Club only of such social and other duties as may be approved by the Camp, and which will be of such a nature as to be entirely in accord with the objects and purposes of the Organization and such as will react to its credit.
+The average age of our membership has been increasing so rapidly that if we to endure our efforts must grandson and the great-grandson, member, we must give that member an interest in the Order and somemember, we must give that member an interest in the Organization of the thing to do in its behalf.
+We recommend the Organization of the Grandsons Clubs within the Camps, direction and control of the same to be retained by the Camp and the assigning to the Club only of such social and other duties as may be approved by the Camp, and which will be of such a nature as to be entirely in accord with the objects and purposes of the Organization and such as will react to its credit,